Laksa and Palm Trees in Russia

 How do you relax after a hard day at work and what Singapore food do you like?

-The best way to unwind and clear my mind after a busy day is a nighttime jog along the Alexandra Canal.
+I like unwinding and clearing my mind after a busy with a nighttime jog along the Alexandra Canal.
 I am guilty of frequenting a chicken rice shop next to my office, and the ultimate but very occasional lunchtime treat would be laksa.

 Story by Carol Kraal.
 Photographs courtesy of HOT DESIGN FOLKS and Soyka Rest.
 Photograph credit for interiors and screen grab food shots – Maxim Loskutov.